 Matte Black Sophistication

 For a touch of elegance, try painting your piano matte black.
 It’s a classic look that pairs beautifully with both modern and traditional decor.
+If you are looking for a thoughtful present for your instructor, check out our gift ideas for piano teachers.

 Artistic Hand-Painted Designs

 Unleash your inner artist by adding hand-painted designs or patterns to your piano.
 I once painted delicate floral patterns on a friend’s piano, and it added a personal touch that everyone loved.
+You can find more creative inspiration in our guide to hand-painted table ideas.

 Distressed Vintage Finish